James City County to host free drive-through testing events in October

 JAMES CITY COUNTY, Va.
-(WAVY) – The Peninsula Health District will host multiple free COVID-19 testing events for children and adults 12 years of age or older in the month of October.
+(WAVY) – The Peninsula Health District will host multiple free COVID-19 testing events for children and adults 12 years of age or older during October.

-The health district says no appointments will be necessary for the following events:
+The health district says appointments are not necessary for the following events:

 For additional information, call the Peninsula Health District at 757-594-7069.